-While outside of the CHNEP area, the Gulf of Mexico is critically linked to the health of its estuaries.
-Warm water temperatures in the Gulf create ideal conditions for powerful hurricanes, which can cause extensive damage to human and natural environments in the estuaries and watersheds of the CHNEP area.
 In 2004, Category 4 Hurricane Charley struck the northern tip of Captiva Island near Cayo Costa with peak winds of 150 mph and made landfall in Punta Gorda.
 The storm caused severe damage to natural ecosystems and about \$14.6 billion in property damage in Florida.

-In 2018, Hurricane Irma struck Southwest Florida with sustained winds of 111 mph, causing widespread flooding and power outages leading to sewage spills and \$50 billion in property damage across Florida.
-Hurricane Ian made landfall in 2022 at Cayo Costa as a strong Category 4 (nearly 5) hurricane that brought storm surges over fifteen feet and devastated Fort Myers Beach and Sanibel Island and took 145 lives.
-Inland, extreme rainfall and flooding caused the Peace River to rise to a historic high mark.
+In 2018.
+Hurricane Irma struck Southwest Florida with sustained winds of 111 mph. causing widespread flooding and power outages leading to sewage spills and \$50 billion in property damage across Florida.
+Hurricane Ian made landfall in 2022 at Cayo Costa as a strong Category 4 (nearly 5) hurricane that brought storm surges over fifteen feet, devastated Fort Myers Beach and Sanibel Island, and took 145 lives.
+Inland, intensifed rainfall and flooding caused the Peace River to rise to a historic high mark.
 The loss of property made it the third costliest natural disaster in United States' history (Blake and Gibney 2011).
+Then in 2024, the region was hit with multiple hurricanes including Debby, Helene, and Milton.

 About half the Gulf's area is comprised of shallow continental shelves, many of which are utilized by offshore oil rigs.
-In 2010, the Deepwater Horizon oil platform exploded causing an oil slick that expanded over hundreds of square miles of ocean surface, significantly harming marine life and coastal wetlands.
+In 2010, the Deepwater Horizon oil platform exploded causing an oil slick that expanded over hundreds of square miles of ocean surface. significantly harming marine life and coastal wetlands.
 Fortunately, the spill did not reach the Charlotte Harbor region but its impact on water quality and wildlife did.
 Although oil spills of such large magnitude are relatively rare, the National Response Center reports that there are thousands of minor accidents in the Gulf every year.
 While offshore oil drilling does not occur directly off Florida's coasts, there remains interest in oil exploration and extraction here.

-Harmful red tide algal blooms form in the Gulf of Mexico and can be swept into Southwest Florida beaches and estuaries by currents and winds.
+Harmful red tide algal blooms form in the Gulf and can be swept into Southwest Florida beaches and estuaries by currents and winds.
 Once inshore, red tide outbreaks can be prolonged by high nutrient concentrations in waterways.
 Red tide kills birds, fish, turtles, marine mammals, and other aquatic life, and can cause respiratory problems for humans.